CiscoDevNet/esxi-auto-installer/README.md

 Thus, the ESXi Auto-Installer project will not contain configuration options.
 The big exception to this rule is enabling the SSH service.
 This is because a lot of tools require SSH in order to connect to ESXi.

-Instead of add features to configuration ESXi, this project will focus on automation feature so it can be used by existing tools.\
+Instead of add features to configuration ESXi, this project will focus on automation feature so it can be used by existing tools.
-That said we do have a few things we hope to bring you in the future that may help.
-For example, we want you to be able to add scripts that run on first boot.
-This should provide flexibility if you need a special configuration.